 Biergarten Mühlenpark is located in Garching near Munich about 17km north along the Isar river coming from central Munich.
 The beer garden is set within the boundaries of an historical lumber and corn mill property dating back to at least 1229, where farmers from around the area used to process their harvest.
 The mill stopped operation in 1970.
 The property is owned by the Bavarian state, which built a leisure park in this area and set up the beer garden in 1975.
 The current and second leaseholder has managed this small and often crowded beer garden since 1979.

-Biergarten Mühlenpark is open seasonally from middle of March until middle of October everyday when the weather is good between 10.30am and 10.30pm.
+Biergarten Mühlenpark is open seasonally from beginning of April until end of September everyday when the weather is good between 10am and 10pm.

 View all Biergarten Mühlenpark photos